hicapacity/hicapacity-site/membership.markdown

 $75/month &mdash; This includes basic membership, a HI Capacity email address, and a personal web page on the hicapacity.org subdomain.
 You can advertise your membership or talk about your projects!
 Your additional contribution will go towards opening a larger Makerspace and equipment.
 By contributing a little more, you can help our Makerspace grow even faster!

+Starving Hacker and Student rates are available.
+Please email maker(a)hicapacity.org

 <div> <!-- Membership Widget -->
   <form action="https://www.paypal.com/cgi-bin/webscr" method="post">